ryansheehy0/Neo-C/Readme.md

 ```

 - These breaks can be strung together to break out of any amount of loops.
 Ex: `break break break` etc.
 - If multiple multi-breaks are used inside the same function, a number is added to the end of the label to prevent conflicting goto jumps.
-Ex: `break_loops_1`
+Ex: `break_loops_1`, `break_loops_2`, etc.

 ## Removing gotos
 `goto`s are removed from Neo-C because they can create very confusing code.
 However, there are some legitimate use cases for `goto`s.
 1. Breaking out of nested loops
-  - This has been replaced with `break break` etc
+  - This has been replaced with `break break` etc.
 2. Breaking out of a loop from a switch statement that is in that loop.
   - This has been replaced by allowing `break`s to work in match statements.
 3. Error handling in a scalable way